 Total area managed for biodiversity conservation

-- 46 million hectares (35% by area) of Australia's native forests are protected for biodiversity conservation or have biodiversity conservation as a specified management intent.
+- 48.9 million hectares (37%) of Australia's native forest area (in 2021) is protected for biodiversity conservation or have biodiversity conservation as a specified management intent.

-- Protected areas include formal and informal nature conservation reserves, private land under a conservation covenant, and other areas on Crown land that are managed for protection of biodiversity.
+- Protected areas include formal and informal nature conservation reserves, private land under a conservation covenant, and other areas on public land that are managed for protection of biodiversity.

 Area where nature conservation is the primary management intent

-- 34 million hectares (26% by area) of Australia's native forest area is in Australia's National Reserve System through having 'nature conservation' as its primary management intent.
+- 34.6 million hectares (26%) of Australia's native forest area (in 2021) is in Australia's National Reserve System through having 'nature conservation' as its primary management intent.

-For more information, see Indicator 1.1c of Criterion 1 in Australia's State of the Forests Report 2018.
+For more information, see Indicator 1.1c: Area of forest in protected area categories in Australia's State of the Forests Report.

 Forest-dwelling native species in Australia